Willie Morris is one of Mississippi’s most beloved authors, particularly due to his homespun WWII memoir, My Dog Skip (1995).

-I remember it was a late afternoon, and Willie came through the swinging doors with his entourage.
-They settled in at a large table in the center of the floor and not a half-hour had passed when Willie, in a very loud voice, said, “Look at that faggot at the end of the bar!”
-Then he snickered.
+I remember it was a late afternoon.
+Willie came through the swinging doors with his entourage and characteristic bonhomie.
+They settled in at a large table in the center of the floor.
+Not a half-hour passed then Willie, in a very loud voice, said, “Look at that faggot at the end of the bar!” and snickered.

 The room fell silent.
 Doxie put his head in his hands, asked for his check and left.
 Willie laughed more at that and resumed telling whatever impressive lie he had launched upon earlier.
 We were all in shock, and I tried to follow Doxie out to say something, but he left in a hurry.
 He was back the next day, but refused to talk about it.
-I let it go for then, but after forty years, Willie’s gross incivility and utter lack of regard for those considered unworthy of his company remains a defining moment for me of his corrupt, dissolute character.
+I let it go for then, but after forty years, Willie’s gross incivility remains a defining moment of his corrupt, dissolute character.

 Season liver with salt and pepper, sear in light oil, turning once until just done and set aside; working quickly, add more oil, increase heat, add clove of crushed garlic and a half an onion, sliced into slivers or rings.
 Layer liver atop vegetables and cover for about five minutes, or until the meat is firm.
 Invert to serve.